HISTORY © www.rt66pix.com

 "The place is deserted, a real-life Radiator Springs." --UKDeb, July 2010

-Halfway between two of the Mother Road's brightest attractions, a piece of its early history has been crumbling, fading and peeling away--ignored for more than 90 years.
+Halfway between two of the Mother Road's brightest attractions, a piece of its early history has been crumbling, fading and peeling away--ignored for almost a century.

 Pops in Arcadia OK is an hour west, the Blue Whale in Catoosa OK is an hour east.
 And in the deep shadow of all that colorful fun on the road is a hard lesson in life off the road: Depew Oklahoma.
 It is the first Route 66 town or city to be entirely bypassed.